determined-ai/determined/docs/manage/security/rbac.rst

    role.
 -  The ``determined`` user has no permissions.

-Both accounts have empty passwords.
-You are encouraged to set strong passwords or deactivate these accounts for security reasons.
+For security purposes, either create a strong password for both accounts or deactivate them.

+.. _rbac-strong-password:

 Example Setup (CLI)
 ===================